 I will never forget the day I moved out of my parent’s house.
 I was eager and couldn’t wait to get out into the world.
 But I hadn’t saved nearly enough to move out yet!

 With roughly $1,000 in my bank account and no secure job in sight, I was in a bad situation.
-I exclusively ate nuts, hot dogs, and ramen for the first two weeks because I was terrified of going broke.
-Luckily, I landed a job rather quickly and made it, barely.
+I exclusively ate ramen because I was terrified of going broke.
+Luckily, I landed a job rather quickly and made it!

 Today, I will tell you everything I learned from this mistake in hopes that you’ll avoid it.
 Here’s the short answer to your question: